Vitols999/QMS-WIKI/DocDataSearch.md

 * Close the window by clicking the `Ok` button.

 The column "Rating" shows for tagged objects their rating (a number between 1 and 5) and an additional icon as indicator for keywords belonging to the object.
-When moving the mouse pointer on the icon a bubble box displays the keywords.
-Keywords and rating are also displayed when moving the mouse pointer on the name field of data object.
+When moving the mouse pointer on the icon, a bubble box displays the keywords.
+Keywords and rating are also displayed, when moving the mouse pointer on the name field of data object.

 ![Tagged data objects](images/DocAdvSearch/DataTags.png  "Tagged data objects")

-Data in workspace projects in the can be sorted by their ratings using the context menu entry `Sort by rating` of the project.
+Data in workspace projects can be sorted by their ratings using the context menu entry `Sort by rating` of the project.

 Keywords and ratings can also be used in [extended searches](#general-description) in the workspace